hfp/libxs/README.md

 # Performance
 ## Auto-dispatch
 The function 'libxs_?mm_dispatch' helps amortizing the cost of the dispatch when multiple calls with the same M, N, and K are needed.
-In contrast, the automatic code dispatch uses three levels:
+In contrast, the automatic code dispatch is orchestrating three levels:

 1. Specialized routine (implemented in assembly code),
 2. Inlinable C/C++ code or optimized FORTRAN code, and
 3. BLAS library call.

-All three levels are accessible directly (see [Interface](#interface)) in order to allow a customized code dispatch.
+All three levels are accessible directly (see [Interface](#interface)) allowing to customize the code dispatch.
 The level 2 and 3 may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.
-Beside of the generic interface, one can call a specific kernel e.g., 'libxs_dmm_4_4_4' multiplying 4x4 matrices.
-For the latter, the code generator includes prototypes for all specialized functions into the generated interface (header file).
+Beside of the generic interface, one can also call a specific kernel e.g., 'libxs_dmm_4_4_4' multiplying 4x4 matrices.
+For the latter, the code generator generates prototypes for all specialized functions (interface).

-Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) of calling the LAPACK/BLAS library linked with the LIBXS.
+Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix multiplication falls back to level (3) of calling the LAPACK/BLAS library alongside of LIBXS.
 This threshold can be configured using for example:

 ```
 make THRESHOLD=$((24 * 24 * 24))